 We’re not going to lie: Pakistan isn’t the easiest place to travel, but there are plenty of ways to MAKE it easier.
 One of these involves getting yourself on a tour, which is an option we’re going to cover soon.
 Another way?
 Simply make sure you’re prepared: for trekking, for new cultures, for potential danger, etc. Pre-planning is the key here, for sure!

-You might not think that “solo female traveller” and “Pakistan” even go in the same sentence – unless it’s a negative one.
+You might not think that “solo female traveler” and “Pakistan” even go in the same sentence – unless it’s a negative one.
 But that’s where you’d be wrong.
-It’s definitely not for the faint of hearted, or first-timers, but Pakistan is generally safe for solo female travellers.
+It’s definitely not for the faint of hearted, or first-timers, but Pakistan is generally safe for solo female travelers.

 Of course, being a woman ANYWHERE in the world is going to come with its issues and, in Pakistan, those issues are magnified.
 It’s a deeply conservative culture where women are not seen as free people who get to do what they want, like travel around unchaperoned.

 That said, in different parts of the country, women’s roles do vary.
-As a woman travelling solo in Pakistan, things can get quite intimidating at times, but it’s safe to visit.
-And here are some of the best ways to keep yourself safe in Pakistan as a solo female traveller.
+As a woman traveling solo in Pakistan, things can get quite intimidating at times, but it’s safe to visit.
+And here are some of the best ways to keep yourself safe in Pakistan as a solo female traveler.